 Furthermore, it includes two separate Rekordbox programs, including Rekordbox DJ and Rekordbox DVS, but it’s also compatible with Serato’s DJ Pro software.
 This being said, its connectivity is absolutely phenomenal, allowing you to optimize your mixing and recording rigs in a highly versatile fashion.

-One of the most striking things about the DJ DDJ XP2 is that it sports 32 pads in total separated in two decks; furthermore, you’ll be able to access 2 of the eight modes at once, which means that you’ll be able to approach every feature with twice the versatility.
+One of the most striking things about the DJ DDJ XP2 is that it sports 32 pads in total separated into two decks; furthermore, you’ll be able to access 2 of the eight modes at once, which means that you’ll be able to approach every feature with twice the versatility.

-If you find some of the modes as unattractive for any reason, you’ll be able to generate your own and replace them on the spot of the pads that you do not wish to use.
+If you find some of the modes unattractive for any reason, you’ll be able to generate your own and replace them on the spot of the pads that you do not wish to use.
 A peculiar thing about these modes is that they ‘react’ differently depending on which software you’re using.

 The Hot-Cue mode packed with the sampler is on Serato DJ’s first pad while the same position belongs to the Hot-Cue mode (standalone) on the Rekordbox DJ software.
 The second is Auto Loop for Serato and Pad FX1 for Rekordbox.
 Moving on to the third pad, Slicer mode is on Serato while Beat Jump is on Rekordbox DJ.